Our History

 SFI Principles & Guidelines

-The American Forest & Paper Association’s 425 members, at the time, accounted for approximately 85% of the paper production, 50% of the solid wood production, and 90% of the industrial forestlands in the United States.
-The new SFI Program was officially rolled out on January 1, 1995.
+After being approved by the AF&PA Board of Directors on October 14, 1994, the new SFI Program was officially rolled out on January 1, 1995.
 The heart of the program was the “Sustainable Forestry Principles and Implementation Guidelines” that represented, in writing, the industry’s commitment to fundamentally improve.
 The guidelines established clear objectives and performance measures by which the public could evaluate whether AF&PA members were meeting their commitments.
 Click on the image above to view the original guidelines.

-The Principles and Guidelines were introduced to members as “…working documents, open to occasional revision and modification as we improve our understanding of both forest management and program implementation.
+The Principles and Guidelines were introduced to members as “…working documents, open to occasional revision and modification as we improve our understanding of both forest management and program implementation.“

-Compliance with the SFI Guidelines became a condition of continued AF&PA membership on January 1, 1996.
+The American Forest & Paper Association’s 425 members, at the time, accounted for approximately 85% of the paper production, 50% of the solid wood production, and 90% of the industrial forestlands in the United States.
+Compliance with the SFI Guidelines became a condition of continued membership in AF&PA on January 1, 1996.
 As a testament to their commitment to the SFI Program, the Association suspended the membership of 17 non-compliant companies that year.
 At the time, AF&PA spokesman Luke Popovich stated “If this were simply a PR gimmick, we wouldn’t be losing members over it.”

 1995

-The External Review Panel
+The Expert Review Panel

-As the SFI Program was being established in 1995, the AF&PA Board of Directors formed the Independent Expert Review Panel (renamed External Review Panel in 2001), a diverse group of outside forestry experts that were invited to voluntarily provided external quality control for the program and advise the AF&PA Board of Directors on appropriate changes to help SFI achieve its mission.
+As the SFI Program was being established in 1995, the AF&PA Board of Directors formed the Independent Expert Review Panel (renamed External Review Panel in 2001), a diverse group of outside forestry experts that were invited to voluntarily provided external quality control for the SFI Program and advise the AF&PA Board of Directors on appropriate changes to help SFI achieve its mission.
 Panel members included representatives from conservation, academic, professional, and government organizations.
 A strong effort was made to empanel a group of experts that was above reproach.

 In 1997, the Panel adopted an independent operating charter and began to select its own membership and develop its own agenda to represent the public interest as an outside observer of the SFI Program.
-Pennsylvania’s State Forester (1994-2007), Jim Grace, served as a member of the SFI External Review Panel from 2001 to 2008.

 Today, the SFI External Review Panel continues to provide ongoing independent review of SFI and its work (https://sfierp.org/).